KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

         variables (like <i>VK_ICD_FILENAMES</i> or <i>VK_ADD_DRIVER_FILES</i>).
     </small></td>
     <td><small>
+        This functionality is only available with Loaders built with version 1.3.yyyy of the Vulkan headers and later.<br/>
         If no drivers are found with a manifest filename that matches any of the provided globs, then no driver is enabled and it <b>may</b> result in Vulkan applications failing to run properly.